DataDog/integrations-extras/seagence/README.md

-# Seagence for Datadog
+# Seagence

 ## Overview

-[Seagence][1] is a defect monitoring platform for Java applications that detects defects including root cause in real-time.

-### Description

-Tired of debugging unknown defects impacting your customer experience?
-Using revolutionary ExecutionPath technology, discover how Seagence detects unknown defects caused by various issues like swallowed exceptions, multithreading issues, and others including defects that disguise in a 200 HTTP response code in your production Java applications.
-Seagence is the only solution that can detect unknown defects as they manifest.
-You fix your code without debugging.
+[Seagence][1] is a defect monitoring platform for Java applications.
+Using ExecutionPath technology (aka GPS Tracker for transactions) Seagence detects unknown defects caused by various issues like swallowed exceptions, multithreading issues, and others including defects that disguise in a 200 success HTTP response code.

+Seagence integrates with Datadog using API based integration.
+Seagence's tiny java agent is attached to your production application which posts collected data (ExecutionPaths, errors/exceptions, and contextual information) to Seagence backend.
+Continuously analyzing data stream from Seagence's java agent, Seagence's backend, using ExecutionPath technology, detects defects when they occur including their root cause in real-time eliminating the need for debugging and troubleshooting.
+Using Rest API, Seagence then posts detected defects and their root cause as Datadog Events to Datadog backend.
+You can find the details of defects in "Seagence - Defects Overview" dashboard or a Datadog Monitor can be setup to trigger alerts.
+More details about defects can be found on [SeagenceWeb][2].
+With Seagence provided defect and root cause in hand, you fix your broken code.

 ### Usage

-Seagence integrates with Datadog using API based integration.
-Seagence's java agent is attached to your production application which will post collected data (ExecutionPaths and contextual information) to Seagence backend.
-When Seagence backend detects a defect, it posts the defect and it's root cause as a Datadog event to Datadog backend using Rest API.
-Upon defect event posted, a Datadog monitor (which is automatically setup) will raise alert.
+The Seagence integration comes with a dashboard called "Seagence - Defects Overview".
+The top widget shows defects timeline and the bottom widget shows a list of defects including their root cause exception with complete stack trace.
+In the defects timeline view, defects are shown as verticle red bars.
+You can click any verticle bar to open the context menu then click "View related events" to open the defects as Datadog Events in "Events Explorer" dashboard.

 ## Setup

+### Installation
+Visit [Seagence][1] to sign up for free.
+Once registered, you can initiate Seagence<->Datadog connection in 2 ways.
+1) Find the Seagence tile in Datadog's Integrations view and click "Install Integration".
+Then click connect button on the tile which will guide you through the Datadog OAUTH2 flow to grant Seagence access to post Events to your Datadog account.
+2) Alternatively, login into your Seagence account, goto Settings -> Integrations page and add a Datadog connection.
+This also guides you through the Datadog OAUTH2 flow to grant Seagence necessary access.

+### Configuration
+Using -javaagent option, attach Seagence's java agent to your application.
+Java agent can be downloaded from your Seagence account.
+For more information, please visit [getting started][3] on [Seagence][1].

+### Uninstallation
+To remove the Datadog integration from Seagence, navigate to the Seagence's Integrations page and click Revoke.
+Additionally, uninstall this integration from Datadog by clicking the "Uninstall Integration" button at the bottom on the tile.
+Once you uninstall this integration, any previous authorizations are revoked.
+Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the API Keys management page.

-For Installation, Setup and Configuration instructions, please visit [getting started][3] on [Seagence website][1]
+Also, remove -javaagent option from your application's java runtime parameters.
+For more information, please visit [getting started][3] on [Seagence][1].

 ## Data Collected